instructure/instructure-ui/packages/ui-docs-plugin/README.md

     srcUrl: function (docPath, context) { // the href that links to the src ...
     },
-    requirePath: function (docPath, context) { // the path that displays in the 'Usage' section ...
+    requirePath: function (docPath, context) { // the path that displays for the 'commonJS' example in the 'Usage' section ...
+    },
+    esPath: function (docPath, context) { // the path that displays for the 'ES Modules' example in the 'Usage' section ...
     }
   }